-Weeks one and two of SOLstice will follow the MWEE (Meaningful Watershed Educational Experience) model of the "preparation phase."
-It will include readings, videos, online assignments and other activities that prepare you for the next phase.
+Weeks one and two of SOLstice will include readings, videos, online assignments and other activities that prepare you for the next phase.
 You will need to have access to a computer and the internet, but most of the interactive work will be asynchronous, and the flexibility should be helpful for anyone with other commitments during that time.

-July 21-27 – field work at Hull Springs Farm on the Potomac River
+July 27 - August 1 – field work at Hull Springs Farm *

-July 7-12 - field experience at Hull Springs Farm on the Potomac river
+July 6-11 - field experience at Hull Springs Farm *